 The center of the tarp needs to be raised in order to shed rain.
 Alternatively, you can raise one corner and lower the opposite to allow the tarp to drain.
 This is actually quite useful if you’re trying to collect water.

-Why switch to a tarp shelter for camping?
+Reasons to choose a tarp shelter for camping

 You are claustrophobic

 For a claustrophobic person, the cozy interior of a nylon wrapper tent can result in a disorienting and uncomfortable experience.

 It’s a good thing that tarps can be pitched with ceilings that are high enough for you to stand under and open on all the sides.

 For a shelter with drastically less weight, tarps can be big enough to house a dozen campers while they’re protected from the torrential rain outside.

 With a simple tart tent setup, you will also be able to observe your surroundings quite easily.